- Provide women with information about active and physiological third stage management.

 - In the event of transfer, consult with Senior Registrar or Consultant Obstetrician at the supporting hospital to inform them of the woman's condition, management and reason for transfer.

 - Remember PIPER is always available to provide support and advice in PPH management:

 - Until blood loss is under control or woman is transferred to theatre:

-- five-minutely vital signs - heart rate, blood pressure, respiratory rate, O2 saturation
+- five-minutely vital signs - conscious state, heart rate, blood pressure, respiratory rate, O2 saturation

 - uterine tone and blood loss